• Simple Recipes

 • Email

-Blueberry Muffin Bread is moist and light with lots of delicious wild blueberries in each bite!
-Combined with the crunchy cinnamon sugar and buttery crumb topping, it’s like eating a blueberry muffin, but better!
+This blueberry muffin bread recipe is moist and light with lots of delicious blueberries in each bite!
+Combined with a crunchy cinnamon sugar and buttery crumb topping, it’s like eating a bakery blueberry muffin, but better!

-• STORAGE: Store this blueberry muffin bread in an airtight container on the counter for up to three days.
+• Store this blueberry muffin bread in an airtight container on the counter for up to three days.
 You can also store the bread in an airtight container in the refrigerator for up to a week.

 HOW TO MAKE BLUEBERRY MUFFIN BREAD